-1. Avoid meeting people face-to-face.
-Employees are encouraged to use the telephone, online conferencing, e-mail or instant messaging to conduct business as much as possible, even when participants are in the same building.

-2. If a face-to-face meeting is unavoidable, minimize the meeting time, choose a large meeting room and sit at least one yard from each other if possible; avoid person-to-person contact such as shaking hands.

-3. Avoid any unnecessary travel and cancel or postpone nonessential meetings, gatherings, workshops and training sessions.

-4. Do not congregate in work rooms, breakroom, lobby, copier rooms or other areas where people socialize.

-5. Bring lunch and eat at your desk or away from others (avoid lunchrooms and crowded restaurants).

-6. Encourage members and others to request information and orders via phone and e-mail in order to minimize person-to-person contact.
+- 1. Avoid meeting people face-to-face.
+Employees are encouraged to use the telephone, online conferencing, e-mail or instant messaging to conduct business as much as possible, even when participants are in the same building. - 2.
+If a face-to-face meeting is unavoidable, minimize the meeting time, choose a large meeting room and sit at least one yard from each other if possible; avoid person-to-person contact such as shaking hands. - 3.
+Avoid any unnecessary travel and cancel or postpone nonessential meetings, gatherings, workshops and training sessions. - 4.
+Do not congregate in workrooms, breakroom, lobby, copier rooms or other areas where people socialize. - 5.
+Bring lunch and eat at your desk or away from others (avoid lunchrooms and crowded restaurants). - 6.
+Encourage members and others to request information and orders via phone and e-mail in order to minimize person-to-person contact.
 Have the orders, materials and information ready for fast pick-up or delivery.

 Outside activities Employees might be encouraged to the extent possible to: 1.
-Avoid public transportation avoid rush-hour crowding on public transportation.
-2. Avoid recreational or other leisure classes, meetings, activities, etc., where employees might come into contact with contagious people.
+Avoid public transportation and avoid rush hour crowding on public transportation.
+2. Avoid recreational or other leisure classes, meetings, activities, etc., where employees might be exposed to contagious people.

-F. Temporary telecommuting / Remote working policy
+F. Temporary Telecommuting / Remote working policy

-In the event of an emergency such as a weather disaster or pandemic, Regional Consolidated Services may allow or require employees to temporarily work from home to ensure business continuity.
+In the event of an emergency such as a weather disaster or pandemic, Regional Consolidated Services may allow or require employees to work from home temporarily to ensure business continuity.

 Procedures: In the event of an emergency, Regional Consolidated Services may require certain employees to work remotely.
-These employees will be advised of such requirements by the department manager.
-Preparations should be made by employees and managers well in advance to allow remote work in emergency circumstances.
+The department manager will advise these employees of such requirements.
+Employees and managers should prepare well in advance to allow remote work in emergency circumstances.
 This includes appropriate equipment needs, such as hardware, software, phone and data lines.
 The IT department is available to review these equipment needs with employees and to provide support to employees in advance of emergency telework situations.
 For voluntary telework arrangements, either the employee or department manager can initiate a temporary telecommuting agreement during emergency circumstances.
 The employee and manager will discuss the job responsibilities and determine if the job is appropriate for a telecommuting arrangement, including equipment needs, workspace design considerations and scheduling issues.
 A telecommuting agreement will be prepared by human resources and signed by the employee and his or her manager.
 The employee will establish an appropriate work environment within his or her home for work purposes.
 Regional Consolidated Services will not be responsible for costs associated with the setup of the employee's home office, such as remodeling, furniture or lighting, nor for repairs or modifications to the home office space.
 Regional Consolidated Services will determine contingent upon available funding, the equipment needs for each employee on a case-by-case basis.
 Equipment supplied by the organization is to be used for business purposes only.
-Consistent with the organization's expectations of information security for employees working at the office, telecommuting employees will be expected to ensure the protection of proprietary company and customer information accessible from their home office.
+Consistent with the organization's expectations of information security employees working the at telecommuting employees will be expected to ensure the protection of proprietary company and customer information accessible from their home office.
 Employees should not assume any specified period of time for emergency telework arrangements, and Regional Consolidated Services may require employees to return to regular, inoffice work at any time.